zolotarovgl/GeneExt/README.md

   * coverage around TES metaplot
   * estimated intergenic mapping proportion?

-Try filtering orphan peaks by coverage or something else.
+Try filtering orphan peaks by coverage or something else - e.g. take the top X peaks
+What to do with an exonic structure?